GLOBAL MARKETS-Stocks, commodity currencies slide as oil falls back below $30

 The combination of sliding oil prices and China concerns delivered another knock to commodity-linked currencies.

-The Canadian dollar fell to 13-year low at C$1.4545 against its U.S. counterpart, while the Australian dollar fell to its lowest in almost seven years at $0.6870.
+The Canadian dollar fell to C$1.4521 against its U.S. counterpart, its lowest level since early 2003, while the Australian dollar fell to a seven-year low at $0.6880.

-“The oil market is just a mess and it all seems to be stemming from that,” said Tobias Davis, a currency hedging manager with Western Union in London.

-The U.S. dollar was weaker against the euro and the yen, helping push the dollar index . down marginally to 98.980.
+The U.S. dollar was weaker against the euro and the yen, helping push the dollar index . down 0.18 percent to 98.895.

-China’s yuan meanwhile weakened sharply offshore, opening up a gap of more than 1 percent with the steady onshore market, despite central bank efforts earlier in the week to squeeze out speculators.

-And as oil prices resumed their slide, investors continued to lower their inflation expectations, pushing down government bond yields.
+“It’s another risk-off day,” said Chris Scicluna, head of economic research at Daiwa Capital Markets.
+“We had an awful session in Asia and that has spilt over into Europe.”

+Worries that a depreciating Chinese yuan could spark competitive currency devaluations across the region have also hit global shares this month.